victorbrca/blog_hugo/content/post/automating-os-updates-on-lxd-instances-with-ansible.md

 That’s because Ansible is trying to connect to an instance literally named **"10"**, taken from the IP address.

-### The Workaround: A Custom Inventory
+### The Workaround: A Custom Inventory Script

-To get around this, I created a **custom static inventory file**, included in the project.
+To get around this, I created a custom inventory script, included in the project.
 It defines instances manually and correctly sets `ansible_connection: lxd` (except for Windows, which still uses SSH).

-This approach bypasses the plugin’s IP discovery issue and ensures Ansible connects directly through LXD when possible.
+This approach bypasses the plugin’s issue and ensures Ansible connects directly through LXD when possible.

 ## Requirements

 Before running the playbook, make sure your environment meets these conditions:

-+ Ansible
++ Ansible on the host
   + Ansible collections (see `requirements.yml`):
       + community.general
       + ansible.windows
 * Each instance must have the `image.os` config attribute set (see below)
-* `python3` should be installed inside the instance
+* `python3` should be installed inside the instances
-* The **LXD agent** must be installed and running (for `ansible_connection: lxd`)
+* The LXD agent must be installed and running inside the instances
-* For Windows instances, the **OpenSSH server** must be enabled and configured for an administrator user
+* For Windows instances, OpenSSH server must be enabled and configured for an administrator user

 #### Setting the `image.os` Attribute

-The playbook relies on the `image.os` attribute to detect the OS family.
+The automation relies on the `image.os` attribute to detect the OS family.
 You can view and set it like this:

 ```bash
 $ lxc list -cns,image.os:OS